Consumables Guide — Fiber Laser Cutting

 • Standoff 0.5–0.8 mm

 Very large bore nozzle that sustains the high-volume, high-pressure nitrogen jet needed to eject molten metal from deep kerfs on thick stainless and aluminum.
-At 8KW cutting SS above 10mm, a standard 3.5S nozzle cannot maintain gas momentum at depth — Beam nozzle is the only solution that achieves a clean bottom edge.
+At high power on thick stainless steel, some cutting-head configurations use a Beam nozzle to maintain nitrogen flow, while other validated configurations use a larger single nozzle.
+Follow the machine-specific selection table.

 SP